callum-hart/mono/docs/final_draft.md

 A CSS declaration can exist for a range of reasons.
 The rationale behind a declaration usually resides in our (or someone else's) head.

 It's hard to understand why a property exists & fathom the rationale behind its value since CSS offers no indication of its purpose (lacks intent).
-The comments below represent the thought process usually made interpreting CSS:
+The comments below represent a thought process made interpreting the CSS:

 .btn {
   padding: 20px 10px;